Wednesday, 15 January 2025

 9.45am - 10.30am Student trends and common complaints

-- Who are students in 2023 and what are they complaining about
+- Current students and what are they complaining about

 - Understanding why students complain